leoshimo/vrs/README.md

 - `C-g` aborts a waiting evaluation, terminates its client, and preserves the source.
 Effects already performed are not undone.

-Evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e` to open vrsjmp and insert a call.
+Run `M-x vrs-browse-functions` to open vrsjmp and insert a call at point.
+You can also evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e`.
 Search by function or service name; each row shows its service.
 Press Enter to insert its form with argument names as placeholders.
 In the Cmd-K actions menu, choose **Fill arguments** to select one value per argument, using the same choices as `call_interactively`.
 The last selection returns the form without executing it.